Get to know your Committee team

 • Study Days: Julie Price

 When the youngest child started school Julie did a History of Art Course run by Bristol University.
-This led to her joining NWDFAS; her roles have included Membership Secretary, Young Arts and Chairman.
+This led to her joining NADFAS; her roles have included Membership Secretary, Young Arts and Chairman.
 It was on relinquishing the latter role that she took up arranging study days for Wessex where she was also involved in the Artfest exhibitions.
 One way and another she has been on a NADFAS/Arts Society committee since 1992.
 Julie gets immense satisfaction from arranging Special Interest study days of which she has organised 14 in total.

 Julie’s favourite building is the Tithe Barn in Bradford on Avon.